skandium/skandium.github.io/_posts/2022-03-12-age-of-exploration.markdown

 This made me wonder about how valuable the spice trade actually was, especially when put into the context of today's consumer goods and corporations.

 ![azulejo](https://images-for-web-s3.s3.eu-central-1.amazonaws.com/azulejo.jpg)
-*A caravel themed Azulejo tile I bought*
+*A nau (the bulkier cousin of a caravel) themed Azulejo tile I bought*

 ### Peppercorns to iPhones